Old-Stuff/Piano/README.md

     },

     arpActive: false,
-    // Rate of the metronome... should be in npm
+    // Rate of the metronome... should be in bpm
     interval: 150,
     // Scale and mode to arpeggiate in
     scale: "major",